-It's important for the University to maintain it's excellent reputation and part of that involves national and international collaborations, conferences and working.
+It's important for the University to maintain it's excellent research reputation and part of that involves national and international collaborations, conferences and working.
 For many staff at some point this is likely to involve travelling on University Business.

-University of Reading is committed to achieving net zero carbon by 2030 and defines this as “cutting greenhouse gas emissions to as little as possible and then balancing the remainder by enhancing carbon sinks which remove carbon dioxide from the atmosphere’.
+The University of Reading is committed to achieving net zero carbon by 2030 and defines this as “cutting greenhouse gas emissions to as little as possible and then balancing the remainder by enhancing carbon sinks which remove carbon dioxide from the atmosphere’.
 As such we will:

 - Prioritise the reduction of carbon emissions